Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Discussion

 \subsection{Evaluated heatmap methods failed to meet the Clinical XAI Guidelines}

 We conducted a systematic evaluation on 16 commonly-used heatmap methods following the Clinical XAI Guidelines.
-Although the heatmap explanations were easily understandable to clinical users (\textbf{G1}), they only partially fulfilled \textbf{G2 clinical relevance}, due to the missing of feature pathology descriptions in the heatmap which corresponds to clinical image interpretation process (\S\ref{g1g2}).
-The examined heatmap methods did not reliably exhibit the property of \textbf{G3 Truthfulness} on multiple models in the two clinical tasks.
-Due to the failure of \textbf{G3}, \textbf{G4} testing for informative plausibility also had a poor score.
-Most heatmaps were computationally efficient regarding \textbf{G5} that can generate a heatmap within seconds, except for some sampling-based methods such as Shapley Value Sampling which may take more than 20 minutes.
+Although the heatmap explanations were easily understandable to clinical users (G1), they only partially fulfilled G2 clinical relevance, due to the missing descriptions of feature pathology from the heatmap, which corresponds to the clinical image interpretation process (\S\ref{g1g2}).
+The examined heatmap methods did not reliably exhibit the property of G3 Truthfulness on multiple models in the two clinical tasks.
+Due to the failure of G3, G4 testing for informative plausibility also had poor performance.
+Most heatmaps were computationally efficient regarding G5 that can generate a heatmap within seconds, except for some sampling-based methods such as Shapley Value Sampling, which may take more than 20 minutes.

-The evaluation results show that the evaluated 16 post-hoc heatmap methods were not technically sound enough to meet the Clinical XAI Guidelines.
+Next, we discuss the computational evaluation results on G3 and G4 by referring to the literature, and discuss potential research directions and open research questions.